pjywang/pjywang.github.io/_pages/home.md

 ---
 <h2>About me</h2>

 I am a Ph.D. candidate in the Department of Mathematical Sciences at KAIST, where I am studying statistical learning and data science under the supervision of Professors [Cheolwoo Park](https://sites.google.com/view/parkcw/home?authuser) and [Jeongyoun Ahn](https://statds.kaist.ac.kr/professor).
 I will receive my Ph.D. in Feb.
 2024.
-Before pursuing the current research field, I studied algebraic geometry under the direction of Prof. Sijong Kwak until summer 2021.
+Before pursuing the current research field, I studied algebraic geometry under the direction of Prof. Sijong Kwak until Summer 2021.

-Since 2021, I have primarily worked on **compositional data analysis**, including variable selection, dimensionality reduction, and predictive model development.
+Since 2021, I have primarily worked on **compositional data analysis**, including variable selection, dimension reduction, and predictive model development.
 I am also interested in the recent theory of kernel conditional mean embedding, sufficient dimension reduction, and high-dimensional statistics.

 I enjoy coffee :coffee:, :wine_glass:, running, and singing :).